 Grudges are emotional scars.
 By not apologizing to the people we hurt, we increase the chance of long-term harm.
 Apologizing will never undo the action, but it cleans the wound and accelerates the healing.
 Asking for forgiveness lowers the pain and prevents further grievances.
 People cannot hold on to grudges that do not exist.

 Consider, if our wrong-doers had apologized to us and we would have forgiven him or her, it would have cleaned our wound.
 It would have healed, and we would not hold any grudges today.
 Similarly, if we apologize, we prevent other people from holding grudges as long as they are willing to forgive you.
 Moreover, if we make up for the loss as much as possible, we speed up the healing.
-Moreover, we create trust by taking responsibility.
+Furthermore, we create trust by taking responsibility.

 Finding 3: Grudge Holders Like to Get Even When Hurt